jndiogo/sibila/examples/setup_local_models/readme.md

 {% endfor %}
 ```

-When ran over a message list, the temaplte produces text like the following:
+When ran over a message list, the template produces text like the following:
 ```
 <|im_start|>system
 You speak like a pirate.<|im_end|>